 In 2014, the US released a National Action Strategy for Combatting Antibiotic Resistance Bacteria (CARB).
 The resulting National Action Plan and USDA Action Plan both identify the need for a collaborative approach by human, veterinary, and environmental sectors to address this issue.
 The World Organization for Animal Health (OIE) is instrumental in the One Health initiative by collaborating with over 70 international organizations that play a role in the human-animal-ecosystems interface.

-Companion Animal Veterinary Practice and AMR
+Companion Animal Veterinary Practice and Antimicrobial Resistance

 Companion animals, especially cats and dogs, play an important role in AMR development, carriage, and transmission to humans.
 Pets can be reservoirs for resistance microorganisms, particularly when infections are not completely treated.
 Through physical contact, resistant microorganisms living on a pet’s skin or in saliva can be transferred to humans.
 This poses a zoonotic health risk.